slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 + giammacool@x -- If she refuses to sign a prenup she’s planning the wedding and the exit strategy.
 + giammacool@x -- Ladies, If you’re thinking, «I don’t recognize the man I married, I’m not attracted to him anymore», Consider this… Pointing out everything he does wrong daily changes a man.
 A man who is constantly torn down will naturally pull away.
 If you’re not building him up daily, you’re setting yourself up for your own downfall, and worse, you’re not protecting your man.
 + giammacool@x -- Nothing is more attractive to a man than your willingness to adopt his last name.
 Either way, your last name is either your husband’s or your father’s.
 So, claiming you want to keep your last name isn’t strictly accurate.
-+ mc_shortyy@x -- you can tell the health of a marriage by how often the wife posts selfies
+> *"You can tell the health of a marriage by how often the wife posts selfies."  -- mc_shortyy@x*

 - A man would marry a poor woman as long as she’s loyal.
 A woman would marry a cheating man as long as he’s rich.
 - A submissive wife can make you richer than a career woman.